Key Takeaways

 However, it is different on LinkedIn.

 LinkedIn InMails are scarce by design and being a member of LinkedIn provides the “context” for the InMail.
 LinkedIn only allows you to have a limited amount of them so the recipients take the messages more seriously and they were hand-selected to get the LinkedIn InMail.
-The sender will be more thoughtful about the LinkedIn InMails because they only have so many to use.
+The sender will be more thoughtful in using LinkedIn InMails, as they have only so many to use.

 Tip: Concentrate on only sending 1 or 2 InMails a day.
 You don’t have a lot of them so make each one count.